Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ## **bit.ly/emplab-ten-at-ten**

-^ N: Tomorrow at 10am spend 10 mins testing your stuff. pPick one thing that you can tweak and make better!
+^ N: Tomorrow at 10am spend 10 mins testing your stuff.
+Pick one thing that you can tweak and make better!
 We’ll post this link in the meetup.
 It’s three short activities for the three checks we mentioned a moment ago.
 Pick one!
 Think of someone you (drew a heart for) stood up for at the beginning, choose the activity that's closest to them.